manchigo1/auxillary-project-1/auxproject1.md

 `mkdir Shell`
 ```

-## Move onboarding-users.sh and names.csv into Shell directory
+## Move onboard.sh and names.csv into Shell directory
 ```
-`mv onboarding-users.sh Shell`
+`mv onboard.sh Shell`
 `mv names.csv Shell`
 ```

 ## Navigate into Shell directory

 ```
 `cd Shell`
 ```
 ![shell](./images/shell%20.png)

 ## Create and edit file for public key to be used by new users:

 ```
 `vi id_rsa.pub`
 ```

-## Insert the public key provided for project.
+## Insert the public key provided from documentation.
 Create and edit file for private key to be used by new users:
 ```
 vi id_rsa
 ```

-## Insert the private key provided for project.
+## Insert the private key provided from documentation.
 Create user group in which new users are to be added:
 ```
 `sudo groupadd developers`
 ```
-## Add an executable permission to the onboarding-users.sh file:
+## Add an executable permission to the onboard.sh file:
 ```
-`sudo chmod +x onboarding.sh`
+`sudo chmod +x onboard.sh`
 ```

 Switch current user to root;

 ```
 `sudo su`
 ```

-## Execute onboarding-users.sh
+## Execute onboard.sh

 ```
 `./onboard.sh`
 ```